|UPDATE 2013~ Our lovingly restored 18thc. cape is FOR SALE. See our house for sale blog information. |

 The brook in our yard in the first weeks of spring... and in summer~

 Welcome to my second post chronicling my long journey restoring a dilapidated 1700's house, much of it alone, and with no funds to speak of.

 In this installment, I present my 'main room'.
 This is the room with the cooking fireplace and 'beehive oven', as it is popularly known.

-My little 230+ year old cape is a collection of small rooms around a massive center chimney which serves 3 fireplaces and the 18thc. baking oven in the wall.
-This is the classic configuration of an early New England 'cape' as this style house is commonly called.
+My little 230+ year old cape is a collection of rooms around a massive center chimney which serves 3 fireplaces and the 18thc. baking oven in the wall.
+This is the classic configuration of an early New England 'cape', as this style house is commonly called.

 I had paid him some money.
-I could not afford to hire someone else---I would end up chipping out and hauling over 4000 old brick out of this house almost alone, so that new fireplaces could be built from scratch, replicating the originals as much as possible.
+I could not afford to hire someone else---I would end up chipping out and hauling over 4000 old brick out of this house almost alone, so that new, beautiful and safe fireplaces could be built from scratch, replicating the originals.

 I liken this job to the ant who ate the elephant----one bite at a time.

 |This is me signing papers making an offer on the house, July 1998, as realtors look on. (*Note: the dates on the BEFORE photos are incorrect).|

 |You can see some of the nasty patch jobs in the old brickwork of the 'main room' fireplace.|